kawoou/Deli/README.md

 Simple setup for the automated configuration files, `deli.yml`.

 If the configuration file does not exist, find the build target for a unique project in the current folders automatically.
-It works the same even if no `scheme` or `output` field is specified.
+It works the same even if no `scheme`, `target` and `output` field is specified.

 ```yaml
 target: